TeamShadow/Tutorials/tutorials/source/exceptions.rst

 In addition to ``catch`` blocks, another feature of exceptions is the ``finally`` block.
 A ``finally`` block is code that is **guaranteed to run** before you exit the try-catch.
 Although it is legal to have multiple ``catch`` blocks, you may only have **1** ``finally`` block for every ``try`` block.
 It also must be the **very last** block in a try-catch, or your code will not compile.

-For example, let’s say we added the following ``finally`` block at the end of our cooking example:
+For example, let's say we added the following ``finally`` block at the end of our cooking example:

 .. code-block:: shadow